Photon Propagation through Axion Clouds around Magnetized Compact Objects: Time Delays and Polarimetric Signatures: Theoretical Framework

-where $L_\phi$ and $L_B$ denote the characteristic spatial variation scales of the axion background and the magnetic field, respectively, so that the background may be treated as locally constant while the explicit temporal modulation of $\phi_B$ is retained.
+where $L_\phi$ and $L_B$ denote the characteristic spatial variation scales of the axion background and the magnetic field, respectively.
+The background fields may therefore be treated as locally constant, while the explicit temporal modulation of $\phi_B$ is retained.

-Fourier transforming the fluctuations then yields an algebraic system relating the amplitudes to the wave vector $\mathbf{k}$ and frequency $\omega$: